awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VerifyMode`  <a name="cfn-datasync-task-options-verifymode"></a>
 A value that determines whether a data integrity verification should be performed at the end of a task execution after all data and metadata have been transferred\.
-For more information, see create\-task
+For more information, see [Configure task settings](https://docs.aws.amazon.com/datasync/latest/userguide/create-task.html)\.
 Default value: POINT\_IN\_TIME\_CONSISTENT\.
 ONLY\_FILES\_TRANSFERRED \(recommended\): Perform verification only on files that were transferred\.
 POINT\_IN\_TIME\_CONSISTENT: Scan the entire source and entire destination at the end of the transfer to verify that source and destination are fully synchronized\.
 This option isn't supported when transferring to S3 Glacier or S3 Glacier Deep Archive storage classes\.